 RESIDENT CME LEAD

-Emily Deane is currently PGY3 in Otolaryngology at the University of British Columbia.
+Emily Deane is an Otolaryngology resident at the University of British Columbia.
 She was born & raised in Ottawa, Ontario before moving to Montreal to attend McGill University.
 Here, she completed both a Bachelor's & Master's degrees in Sciences, followed by a Medical Doctorate Master of Surgery.
 She moved to British Columbia in 2018.
 Emily's career goals including pursuing a fellowship in Facial Plastics & Reconstructive Surgery.
 Her extracurricular interests include social & professional communications, which inspired her roles as Social Media Editor for the Canadian Society and Journal of Otolaryngology Head & Neck Surgery, as well as in the co-development & founding of ENT CME.
 She is also the designer & creative behind the ENT CME web & social media platforms.
 When she's not working towards an ambitious career, Emily is an amateur oenophile, a lover of good food & exotic travel, and enjoys time with friends & family.